learn-co-curriculum/dsc-grouping-data-with-sql-lab/README.md

 ## Summary

 Well done!
-In this lab we continued adding complexity to our SQL statements and wrote aggregate functions.
-We were able to build our queries from giving us totals and averages to showing us the total years and homeruns earned by team as well as calculating Babe Ruth's total on base and then selecting only years that met a minimum value of our calculated on base attribute.
+In this lab you continued adding complexity to SQL statements and wrote aggregate functions.
+You were able to build queries that showed the total years and homeruns earned by team as well as calculating Babe Ruth's total on base and then selecting only years that met a minimum value of our calculated on base attribute.